Arafatulislamantor/YouTubeReVanced/README.md

 You can get the [latest ReVanced (Root/NonRoot) release from here](https://github.com/Arafatulislamantor/YouTubeReVancedUnofficial/releases/latest).

 ## Instructions
+For Rooted User

--Download Youtube ReVanced Module
+ • Download Youtube ReVanced Module

--Install module through Magisk Manager
+ • Install module through Magisk Manager

--Reboot
+ • Reboot

+For NonRoot User

+ • Install MicroG

+ • Install YouTube ReVanced (Dark / Black)

-## How to select Different theme for YouTube [dark/black] :
+## How to select Different theme for YouTube (Magisk) [dark/black] :

 1. For black theme :
 This is default theme